 His wish was upset by two incidents.
 One was when a jar was accidentally dropped and broke open.
 The dropped jar contained a full set of teeth and five of them were capped with gold.
-The other was when another jar showed a sword-wielding woman.
+The other happened when they found a jar depicting a sword-wielding woman.
 The jar depicted her killing then decapitating her foe.
-There was no mistaking the fact it was a woman, she was full figured and like the men she wore only a loincloth.
+There could be mistake of the fact it was a woman; she was full figured and like the men she wore only a loincloth.

 Everybody in the room knew what had been done and knew they had an important secret to keep.
 The Wolverine placed her box in a sack and exited the tent.
-It was only when she had returned without the sack that everybody else got up to leave.
+Only when she had returned without the sack did everybody else got up to leave.

 Later during the day the Raven called a meeting of the knights, squires and pages.
 "I have reason to believe we will be attacked tonight.
 There are too many rumors going around among the hired workers.
 We seem to have attracted some unwelcome attention from the nearby villagers.
 As word spreads, more bandits could be coming.
-It is all about the gold.
-For now we keep our bulletproof vests on and our knives handy.
+It is all about the gold, so for now we keep our bulletproof vests on and our knives handy.
 We also keep our other weapons handy."

 "My knife is just a small utility knife and I'm not that good with my bow," Sally complained.

 The Wolverine, without a second thought, handed her long dagger to the girl, "Here is a true lady's weapon.
 Use it well."

 Sally held up the sheathed knife; it had a wide cruciform hilt and a long handle that for Sally was two-hands long.
 The pommel was set with a large green jewel.
 "I can't take this; it is too valuable."